“Conditions” These terms and conditions

-(c) We currently share business premises and have a financial arrangement in place with Brunel Legal Services for the provision of equipment, secondment of staff and business loans.
-Whilst this financial arrangement involves Brunel Legal Services paying monies to Brookson Limited in respect of these items, it is not possible to quantify the amount paid by reference to any specific introduction as we do not receive any payments for clients we refer.
+(c) We currently share business premises and have a financial arrangement in place with Brookson Legal Services for the provision of equipment, secondment of staff and business loans.
+Whilst this financial arrangement involves Brookson Legal Services paying monies to Brookson Limited in respect of these items, it is not possible to quantify the amount paid by reference to any specific introduction as we do not receive any payments for clients we refer.

 4.1 Unless otherwise specifically provided for in the Letter of Engagement, our fees are calculated on the basis of the time spent on your affairs by the principals and staff and on the levels of skill or responsibility involved.
 Our fees will be billed weekly or monthly and will be payable immediately.

 4.2 Unless otherwise specifically provided for in the Letter of Engagement, all fees and expenses will be subject to VAT which we will add to our invoices at the appropriate rate.